 Devens, along with Bolton and Harvard, all part of Massachusetts' beloved Apple Country, are collaborating to deliver nature-based climate solutions that will increase the resiliency of our communities and ecosystems.
-Nature-based solutions, such as pocket forests, river re-vegetation, and pollinator buffers, leverage natural systems and green infrastructure to reduce greenhouse gas emissions, improve water and air quality, support biodiversity, and much more.
+Nature-based solutions, such as river re-vegetation and pollinator buffers, use natural systems and green infrastructure to reduce greenhouse gas emissions, improve water and air quality, support biodiversity, and much more.
 They are a cost-effective way to provide multiple benefits for the well-being of humans and our environment.

 Carbon sequestration is the process of capturing and storing carbon dioxide, the most commonly produced greenhouse gas, from the atmosphere.
 Devens' trees currently store the equivalent of 4.2 years worth of Devens' annual greenhouse gas emissions.
 The bar on the left shows what kind of grouping of trees store the most carbon, showing that forests around Devens currently store the most carbon.
 Every year Devens’ trees sequester an additional 3,802 MTCO2e of carbon—4% of Devens annual emissions.